syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ## Sort all the rows instead of rows available in a page

-The datagrid supports to sort all the rows and certain range of values are displayed in a page.
-You can set the number of rows required to be displayed in a page by setting the [SfDataGrid.rowsPerPage]() property.
+The datagrid supports to sort all the rows and certain range of sorted values are displayed in a page.
+To sort the entire data, overriding `handlePageChange` method is not necessary.
+But you should set the [SfDataGrid.rowsPerPage]() property to show the number of rows on each page.

 {% tabs %}
 {% highlight Dart %}